rxavier/poniard/docs/source/README.md

 | KNeighborsRegressor           |                     -22388.9  |               -16538.6         |                                  -5.35881 |                               -5.40109     |                        -109.728  |                     -86.218       |  0.105827  |   0.374221 | 0.0043016  |   0.127281   |
 | DummyRegressor                |                     -27480.4  |               -26460           |                                  -1.57572 |                               -1.89635     |                        -119.372  |                    -110.842       | -0.0950711 |   0        | 0.00351734 |   0          |
 | DecisionTreeRegressor         |                     -40700.6  |                    0           |                                 -24.6131  |                                0           |                        -151.028  |                       0           | -0.562759  |   1        | 0.0193477  |   0.00560312 |

+# Design philosophy

+## Not another dependency
+We try very hard to cluttering the environment with stuff you won't use outside of this library.
+Poniard's dependencies are:

+1. scikit-learn (duh)
+2. pandas
+3. XGBoost
+4. tqdm
+5. That's it!

+Apart from `tqdm`, all dependencies most likely were going to be installed anyway, so Poniard's added footprint should be minimal.

+## We don't do that here (AutoML)
+Poniard tries not to take control away from the user.
+As such, it is not designed to perform 2 hours of feature engineering and selection, try every model under the sun together with endless ensembles and select the top performing model according to some metric.

+Instead, it strives to abstract away some of the boilerplate code needed to fit and compare a number of models and allows the user to decide what to do with the results.

+Poniard can be your first stab at a prediction problem, but it definitely shouldn't be your last one.

+## Opinionated with a few exceptions
+While some parameters can be modified to control how variable type inference and preprocessing are performed, the API is designed to prevent parameter proliferation.

+## Cross validate all the things
+Everything in Poniard is run with cross validation by default, and in fact no relevant functionality can be used without cross validation.

+## Use baselines
+A dummy estimator is always included in model comparisons so you can gauge whether your model is better than a dumb strategy.

+## Fast TTFM (time to first model)
+Preprocessing tries to ensure that your models run successfully without significant data munging.
+By default, Poniard imputes missing data and one-hot encodes (or ordinal encodes) inferred categorical variables, which in most cases is enough for scikit-learn algorithms to fit without complaints.

 # Similar projects
 Poniard is not a groundbreaking idea, and a number of libraries follow a similar approach.